twitchyliquid64/subnet/README.md

 _Simple VPN server/client for the rest of us._

+## Overview

+subnet establishes a TLS connection to the server.
+A TUN interface is created, and setup with the given network parameters (local IP subnet).
+All traffic that matches the localIP + subnet gets routed to the VPN server.

+On the server, all traffic which is recieved is checked against all client's localIP's.
+If it matches, it goes down there.
+If it doesn't, it gets routed to the servers TUN device (to its network).
+If the server's kernel is configured correctly, packets coming back into the TUN device will be NATed, and hence can be routed correctly.
+They then get routed back to the correct client.

 ## Use cases

 #### Tunnel all non-LAN traffic through another box on the internet (traditional VPN).